 Especially in regard to agile product development, the Kanban concept is responsive to a business model that must continually absorb and utilize new market data, and thus regularly reassess their development priorities.

 The Kanban concept ultimately enables a Product Manager - and their constituent stakeholders - to continuously examine and reexamine their decision-making thereupon making it possible to shift developmental direction when the need arises.

-In this regard, the commitment to previously established deadlines or specific initiatives can be reviewed so that the whole development process can remain dynamic.
+In this regard, the commitment to previously established deadlines or specific initiatives can be reviewed in the Kanban Roadmap so that the whole development process can remain dynamic.